angular/angular-cli/docs/documentation/stories/universal-rendering.md

 You can see here we're simply Importing everything from AppModule, followed by ServerModule.

-> One important thing to Note: We need `ModuleMapLoaderModule` to help make Lazy-loaded routes possible during Server-side renders with the Angular-CLI.
+> One important thing to Note: We need `ModuleMapLoaderModule` to help make Lazy-loaded routes possible during Server-side renders with the Angular CLI.

 ```typescript
 import {NgModule} from '@angular/core';